sweirich/challenge/debruijn/debruijn2.md

 nil = Inc IZ
 ```

-Similarly, the `lift` and `singleSub` operations have inferrabel types.
+Similarly, the `lift` and `singleSub` operations have inferrable types.
 The only change is the adoption of the `IncBy` datatype.
 (NOTE: if we were in Agda, we could overload the data constructors for `Z` and `S`, but then would not be able to infer the type automatically.)

 ```haskell
 --singleSub :: a g t -> Sub a (t:g) g